jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 ## Overview
 - This build runs on the integrated GPU alone, it has no dedicated GPU.
 If you are using a dGPU you need to read the [GPU support](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html#gpu-support) wiki.
 - No beauty treatments were done in this build, that means no OpenCore GUI and no boot-chime.
 I want to keep everything simple and minimal.
 You can enable all of this by following the [beauty treatment](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide.
-- Wireless card for bluetooth and wifi (Qualcomm Atheros QCNFA364A) is replaced.
-I'm using the Broadcom BCM94352Z DW1560 card instead.
+- Wireless card for bluetooth and wifi (Qualcomm Atheros QCNFA364A) is disabled and replaced.
+I'm using the fenvi T919 (BCM94360CD) card instead.
 If you wish to swap the wireless card, remember to read [wireless buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) first.

 ## Hardware
 Remember to read the [anti-hackintosh buyers guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/) if you're planning on buying components for a new build.